TrashPandaCode/reports/ia-final/main.typ

   = Technical Challenges & Solutions
   == Use of React and React Flow <techstack_react_reactflow>
   //has to be checked for correctness and completeness React @React is a modern, free and open source JavaScript library for building user interfaces through a declerative, component-based architecture.
 Its efficient update model via a virutal DOM makes it ideal for developing interactive web applications.
 In our project, React serves as the foundation for our user interface, allowing us to create a dynamic and responsive experience for users.
-To avoid the overhead of implementing a complex node system from scratch, which would have been impossible within the set time frame of the project, we chose to use React Flow @ReactFlow2025 to create the node editor upon.
+To avoid the overhead of implementing a complex node system from scratch, which would have been impossible within the set time frame of the project, we chose to use React Flow @ReactFlow2025 to create the node editor.
 Flow is a library specifically designed for creating node and graph-based interfaces in React applications.
 It provides a set of essential features such as general node management, the canvas for the nodes and the ability to create fully custom sets of nodes.
 This allowed us to create the sophisticated node editor needed for our project.
 As our programming language of choice, we decided to use TypeScript @Typescript — a statically typed superset of JavaScript.
 TypeScript allows us to catch type-related errors early in the development process and contributes to clearer, more maintainable code.
 These benefits are particularly important in a project like ours, which involves a complex system with many interconnected components and evolving interfaces.
 Since we're working with React and TypeScript, we naturally use TSX — the standard syntax extension for TypeScript that allows us to write HTML-like markup within TypeScript code.
 This makes building and maintaining the user interface more intuitive, especially in areas like the node editor, where we create various custom components with specific properties and behaviors.

   == Evaluation of Game Engines: Kaplay, Three.js and Unity